Opswatch/Resume/aboutme.md

 private docker registry, although it is not indepth knowledge it has helped round out my operations skills with some development skills, in the next year im planning in studying for the rhcsa and the aws devops cert after that.

-I believe I would be a good asset for your team and would love to speak with you more about what I could bring to the Mccormick team.

 ------